websymphony/almost-flat-ui/README.md

 Almost Flat UI
 =======

-When using the markup from the html, please update the Google Analytics Code to that of your own.
+When using the markup from the demo page, please update the Google Analytics Code to that of your own.

 Almost Flat UI is licensed under a MIT License.
 It uses Foundation Framework and is heavily inspired from Flat UI Free by designmodo.